|

 The airport was nationalized in 1947 and was transferred to the control of the British Airports Authority (BAA) in 1975.

-Noth Sea oil helicopter operations began in 1967 and Aberdeen Airport became the world's largest commercial heliport.
+North Sea oil helicopter operations began in 1967 and Aberdeen Airport became the world's largest commercial heliport.
 More than half of all aircraft movements are helicopters.
+In October 2014, Heathrow Airport Holdings reached an agreement to sell the airport, together with Southampton and Glasgow, to a consortium of Ferrovial and Macquarie Group for £1 billion.

 Getting to Aberdeen Airport

-The nearest rail station to the airport is Dyce, which is about two miles from the terminal and easily reached by bus or taxi.
+The Aberdeen-Inverness railway line and Dyce railway station are located alongside the eastern boundary of the airport.
 The following operators run trains to and from Aberdeen station: National Express East Coast, First ScotRail, and CrossCountry.

 Car Parking